War Eagle: War Eagle VIII (2019–present)

+She also flew before Jordan-Hare Stadium's first soccer match, an international friendly between Argentina and Iceland ahead of the 2026 FIFA World Cup, which the United States co-hosted alongside Canada and Mexico.

 "War Eagle" as Auburn's fight song

 "War Eagle" is the university's official fight song.
 It is played before and after games, as well as immediately after Auburn scores by the Auburn University Marching Band.
 (Auburn plays "Glory, Glory, to Ole Auburn" after an extra point.)
 In addition, the Samford Carillon, located in the clock tower of Samford Hall, rings the fight song every day at noon.

 "War Eagle" was written in 1954 and 1955 by New York songwriters Robert Allen and Al Stillman.
 The "Auburn Victory March" had been the fight song for decades.
 The Jordan Vocational High School Band of Columbus, Georgia, under the direction of Bob Barr first performed the song during Auburn's 1955 season-opener versus Chattanooga.

 Auburn University currently does not hold ownership of the copyright for "War Eagle".
 The Auburn Alumni Association did not renew it and the copyright is currently held by the estate of Robert Allen, one of the songwriters who composed it.
 Therefore, companies selling products with "War Eagle" being played must acquire licensing from the estate as well as Auburn University.
 There is a movement within the university to regain the ownership of the song.